aabor/nginx-flask-plumber/README.md

 [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) describes all the Continuous Integration and Continuous Deployment pipeline.
 It checkouts repository from Github, builds new docker images, runs containers (which will be recreated if were running), perform functional tests such as health check or connectivity between web services, collect junit reports and send email to the user in case of successfull finish.

 Prerequisitives.
-Basic knowledge of R and python languages, docker basics (docker run, docker-compose up and down commands).
+Basic knowledge of R and python languages, git basics (pull, push, fork repositories, commit changes), docker basics (docker run, docker-compose up and down commands).
 This project is tested on Ubuntu 18.04 (linux).

 Usage.
 Fork or clone this repository.
 Install Docker and docker-compose.
 All running containers will be accessible only from http://localhost:80 via reverse proxy.
 Make sure that no one else is listening `80` port on your system.